marypyleung/local-llm-evaluator-python/README.md

 <details>
 <summary>Click to expand: The problem with manual and LLM evaluation</summary>

-Traditional evaluation relies on manual review (not scalable) or LLM-as-a-judge (expensive "black box").
+### Traditional evaluation relies on manual review (not scalable) or LLM-as-a-judge (expensive "black box").

-### In LLM training and regression testing, evaluation often starts with manual comparison of expected vs actual answers.
+#### In LLM training and regression testing, evaluation often starts with manual comparison of expected vs actual answers.
 However, in practice this approach quickly breaks down:
 - **Subjectivity:** “Correct / incorrect” is often a matter of opinion among reviewers.
 - **Vagueness:** Evaluation dimensions are often implicit rather than defined.
 - **Scalability:** For large datasets, human review is labor-intensive and slow.

-### This motivates the idea of using AI to evaluate AI to ask an LLM to act as a judge via a prompt.
+#### This motivates the idea of using AI to evaluate AI to ask an LLM to act as a judge via a prompt.
 While this can be effective, it often introduces:
 - **Cost concerns** when judging large datasets using paid LLM APIs
 - A **black‑box decision process** (“the LLM decided monolithically**”)
 - **Difficulty explaining** why a result failed

-To code with the dilemma, this project is attempting to download free library resources and apply them for evaluating LLM output performance with reference and alignment with industry standard to provide the interested parties an other choice for affordable comparison automation.
+To cope with the dilemma, this project is attempting to download free library resources and apply them for evaluating LLM output performance with reference and alignment with industry standard to provide the interested parties an other choice for affordable comparison automation.
 </details>

 **This project offers:**